What is the purpose of forgiveness?

 - People do not repent

-If someone hurts you, go to him, and with a forgiving heart (not with a dominating, critical, accusing heart), tell him his wrong or rebuke him.
+If someone hurts you, go to him, and with a forgiving heart (not with a dominating, critical, accusing heart), tell the offender his wrong or rebuke him.
 The offender must be careful to listen to the offended and seek to make amends either by apologizing and/or by taking corrective actions.
 If the offender repents, the offender must forgive him and restore the relationship.

 What if you are willing to forgive and be reconciled but the offender refuses to repent?